Gozala/workspace/pages/Better errors with HTTP redirects.md

-- I think [[HTTP redirects]] are a great way to provide a better error experience.
-Just telling a user
+- I think [[HTTP redirects]] provide a better error experience.
+If you just tell the user that error has occurred there is no